openfaas/docs/docs/deployment/play-with-docker.md

 ## Troubleshooting

-If you are running into any issues please check out the troubleshooting guide and search the documentation / past issues before raising na issue.
+If you are running into any issues please check out the troubleshooting guide and search the documentation / past issues before raising an issue.

 * [Troubleshooting guide](/deployment/troubleshooting/)